 The following documentation must be available 48 hours in advance of an inspection, if requested by the Inspector.

-PRESENT

-SEDATION/ANESTHESIA TEAM
+All documentation must be in PDF format, organized, labeled to reflect nature of document, be clear and legible.

-Sedation Practitioners Full name registered with RCDSO and RCDSO Registration number Life support training documentation: Current CPR (HPC or equivalent) for each sedation practitioner.
-PALS or PEARS Current PALS or PEARS required for all sedation practitioners who administer sedation to patients under 3 years.
-Current PALS or PEARS recommended for all sedation practitioners who administer sedation to patients under 12 years.
+SEDATION/ANESTHESIA TEAM Sedation Practitioners Full name registered with RCDSO and RCDSO Registration number Life support training documentation: Current CPR (HPC or equivalent) for each sedation practitioner.
+Current ACLS PALS Current PALS required for all sedation practitioners who administer sedation to patients under 3 years.
+Current PALS recommended for all sedation practitioners who administer sedation to patients under 12 years.
 Note: Current is defined as 2 years unless the certificate expires after one year.
+Sedation Team Members - sedation assistant and recovery supervisor • Life support training documentation: - Current CPR (HCP or equivalent) - ACLS • There must be two sedation team members with ACLS.
+This may include the sedation practitioner. - Note: Current is defined as 2 years unless the certificate expires after one year.
 Operative Assistants • Recommend CPR (HCP or equivalent).

-SEDATION/ANESTHESIA DOCUMENTS

-Medical History

-Out-of-facility Instructions for sedatives/anxiolytics (if applicable)

-Pre-Sedation Instructions

-Post-Sedation Instructions

-Emergency Protocols Adverse event protocols, including roles and responsibilities for each team member, emergency drug doses and method of administration.
-Fire evacuation protocol - only required for the facility.
+SEDATION/ANESTHESIA DOCUMENTS Medical History Out-of-facility Instructions for sedatives/anxiolytics (if applicable) Pre-Sedation Instructions Post-Sedation Instructions Emergency Protocols Adverse event protocols, including roles and responsibilities for each team member, emergency drug doses and method of administration.
+Fire evacuation protocol - only required for the dental facility.
+Annual equipment maintenance or invoice Must provide an invoice (if recently purchased) or maintenance report from third party dated within the previous 12 months, for the following equipment. • Vitals Monitor • Defibrillator/AED • N 2 O/O 2 delivery system, if present in facility